orazz/Recipe/README.md

 ## Trade-offs and Decisions

 Custom Networking Layer vs. Third-party Libraries: Decided to create a custom networking layer instead of using a third-party library.
 This gives us more control over the implementation but required more development time.
-NSCache for Image Caching: Chose NSCache for its simplicity and built-in memory management.
-However, this doesn't persist cached images between app launches.
+Added disk and memory caching to improve performance.

 ## Weakest Part of the Project

-The weakest part of the project is the image caching implementation.
-I used NSCache for in-memory caching, which provides some performance benefits but has limitations:
+The weakest part of the project was the initial image caching implementation, which lacked persistence and flexibility.
+To address this, I added both memory and disk caching:

-1. It doesn't persist cached images between app launches, potentially leading to unnecessary network requests when the app restarts.
+1. Cached images are now stored across app launches, eliminating unnecessary network requests after restarts.
-2. There is no disk caching, which could provide more robust caching capabilities but comes with its own performance considerations.
+2. Both caching mechanisms work together to ensure efficient storage and retrieval of images.
-3. While third-party libraries like Kingfisher could offer more advanced caching features, I chose to implement caching by myself to demonstrate understanding of iOS development concepts.
+3. While libraries like Kingfisher offer advanced features, I implemented the solution myself to showcase a deeper understanding of iOS development.
+However, further optimizations could still be made to enhance performance in edge cases.

 ## External Code and Dependencies